 “No Joy” — This flash fiction piece begins when a woman decides to confront the wife of the man she’s having an affair with… and ends when meeting that woman leads to an unexpected revelation.
 Published in Flash Fiction Magazine, you can read it here: https://flashfictionmagazine.com/blog/2020/05/15/no-joy/.

-“While We Live” — This short story won the 2020 Gwen Frostic Creative Writing Award in Graduate Fiction, judged by Caitlin Horrocks.
-Of “While We Live,” Caitlin Horrocks says: “The day after she finds out her husband is cheating on her, Corrine ends up at a strip club where an old friends tends bar.
+“While We Live” — This short fiction won the 2020 Gwen Frostic Creative Writing Award in Graduate Fiction, judged by Caitlin Horrocks.
+Of “While We Live,” fiction author Caitlin Horrocks says: “The day after she finds out her husband is cheating on her, Corrine ends up at a strip club where an old friends tends bar.
 The world of the club is textured and real, full of carefully observed physical details.
 Corrine’s emotions and reactions are likewise closely observed and fully imagined.
 I read eagerly as Corrine makes a connection with a dancer that sparkles unsentimentally with both surprise and wistfulness, with old and new possibilities.”
 Stay tuned for publication information!